Obsessed Miley Cyrus Fan Arrested at Her Concert Following Threats Against Singer

 Police arrested a fan attending her iHeartRadio Music Festival show in Las Vegas this weekend.
 According to police records, the fan—a 42-year-old male named David Rumsey—was arrested for allegedly making a threat and acting in a terroristic manner.

-According to TMZ, citing law enforcement sources, Rumsey allegedly told Cyrus' team that it was his "life's mission to impregnate Miley."
-The outlet also noted a Twitter account it claimed belongs to Rumsey that includes several Cyrus references.

-The police were called to the scene.
-Rumsey was booked at the Clark County Jail.
+The police were called to the scene, and Rumsey was booked at the Clark County Jail.
 A bail of $100,000 was also set.

 Despite the incident, Cyrus still had a successful show.
 The artist played a number of her songs, including "Nothing Breaks Like a Heart," "Wrecking Ball" and "Mother's Daughter."
 According to iHeartRadio, she also covered Pink Floyd's "Comfortably Numb" and Led Zeppelin's "Black Dog."